 Deferred that fires when all reporter callbacks

 onto my population and kicks out the worst individual there to make

 Returns a sample of N indices from my population that are unique from each other and from any excluded indices supplied as additional arguments.

-Immediately returns a list of the individuals at the specified indices.
+Immediately returns a list of the individuals at the specified integer index or indices.

 Obtains the locks for individuals at the specified indices, submits a

 request to acquire them, and returns a

 Release the locks (as soon as possible) by calling

 Releases any active lock for individuals at the specified index or indices.